Tiemma/DockerALC/README.md

 make deps
 ```

-This will download the api project to the ~/Docker directory and cd into it .
+This will download the api project to the current directory you cloned to .

 Do create a .env file for the node app setup with the following format.
 This same format is available in the .env.sample file.